kirin-xiv/FFToD-Release/README.md

 - Use the "Clear Last Winner" button in the main window
 - Or use `/tod` and click the clear button next to the last winner

+**Testing tiebreakers?**
+- Enable Debug Mode in configuration
+- Use `/random 2` to easily create ties for testing

 ## 💡 Tips

 - Keep the plugin window open during games to monitor rolls in real-time
 - The 17-second timeout works perfectly with the provided macro
 - Grey text in chat is your copy/paste line - look for it after "rolls are closed"
 - Plugin remembers the last winner between sessions
+- Use "Pass to Next Winner" if someone declines their dare
+- Debug mode makes testing much easier with `/random 2`

 ## 🎭 Perfect for RP Venues!

 This plugin was designed for FFXIV RP venues running Truth or Dare events.
 It eliminates manual work and ensures fair, consistent games every time.
+The automatic tiebreaker system means you never have to manually decide between tied players - the first roller always wins!

 ---

-*Made with ❤️ for the FFXIV RP community*
+Made with ❤️ for the FFXIV RP community